agoda-com/standards-c-sharp/docs/unit-testing/be-wary-of-refactoring-tests.md

 - No one doubts the benefits of refactoring code.
 It reduces duplication and hopefully makes the code clearer and easier maintain.
  - Unit tests serve a different purpose from production code.
 They are primarily there to:
    1. ensure your code does what you think it does
-   2. enables you to change your code with confidence
+   2. enable you to refactor your code with confidence
- - It's this second point that is the most important here.
-As we refactor our production code, we rely on our unit tests to make sure we haven't broken anything.
+ - Refactoring means changing implementation without changing its result, and we want to make this as painless as possible.
+As we refactor our code, we rely on our unit tests to make sure we haven't broken anything.
  - When we break a test, we want to be able to diagnose and fix the problem as quickly as possible.
  - If the test is made up a bunch of complex abstractions, like...
    - a common `[BaseTest]` class that does a bunch of magic
    - a factory function that constructs your system under test but takes 11 parameters to cover all possible cases
    - a seperate function that performs the Asserts into which your result is passed, that also takes a bunch of parameters

- ...then the test code might be completely DRY, but unless you wrote it all yourself, it's probably going to be difficult to understand.
+ ...then the test code might be completely DRY, but it's probably also going to be difficult to understand.

  - Don't be afraid to copy and paste when writing tests if you can keep them reasonably short.
 Tests should (hopefully) rarely change, so the copied code shouldn't present much of maintenance problem.
  - **Above all, aim for simplicity and readability over DRY and abstracted.**